 The story of The Hideout Staff, our secret…

-Our staff comes from different walks of life, background and education.
-They all have their stories as to why they love to work for The Hideout and why they believe that this is the best valley and place to raise kids and start families.
-They all share a genuine passion for the West, hospitality, horses, ranching, the outdoors and being a part of offering you the best and most unique guest ranch vacation ever.
-We want The Hideout Guest Ranch to be the best dude ranch to work at, as we believe that a happy, well respected and passionate staff is part of ensuring an exceptional guest experience.What sets us apart from most other guest ranches is that our key staff lives and works in Shell year-round with their family.
+Our staff comes from different backgrounds, cultures and education.
+Each staff member has a story that reflects why they love to work at The Hideout and why they believe that this is the best valley and place to call home.
+The Hideout staff all share a genuine passion for the West, hospitality, horses, respectful horsemanship, ranching, quality, the outdoors and being a part of offering you the best and most unique guest ranch vacation.
+We want The Hideout Lodge & Guest Ranch to be the best guest ranch to work at, as we believe a happy, well respected and passionate staff is the foundation of an exceptional guest experience.What sets us apart from most other guest ranches is that our key staff lives and works in Shell year-round with their family.
 Read more about our culture.

 The Story of our Guests

 Guests are looking to enjoy a week in what they define as a “perfect world”.
 Our repeat guests notice that each year we strive to do better and make improvements to The Hideout.Guests arrive from around the world and return frequently.
-They have many stories to share about The Hideout, but they will all agree that the reason they return is “The Hideout Story”.
+Each guest has stories to share about The Hideout, but they will all agree that the reason they return is “The Hideout Story”.

 The Story of our Horses

 Horses are the heart of any riding and horsemanship guest ranch.
 At The Hideout we invest a lot of time, resources, care, and training in our horses.
 All our young horses are started doing lots of groundwork and allowing them the time to mature gradually.
 We don’t rush any horse through its training and handle them consistently.
 Therefore, we believe that our horses are as good as they get at a guest ranch.